rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

+## Relationship between Idol and Icon

+What we worship, determines what we venerate.
+If we worship money (mammon) then we will venerate sources and symbols of wealth.
+If we worship ourselves then we will venerate images of ourselves (as is so common on social media today).
+If we worship nothing, we will venerate symbols of nothingness, such as postmodern philosophy, moral relativism, and absurdism.
+If we worship our career, we will venerate symbols of our career status, business cards, conferences, and so forth.

+And importantly, if we worship God, we will venerate the Saints that inspire in us a deeper sense of worship.
+If we worship Christ, then we will venerate His mother who birthed the God-man.
+And if we worship the one true God, then we will venerate the symbols of the one true God, including scripture.

+## Christ as Icon

-The most interesting example of icon is the person of Christ Jesus, that through Him we may look upon the face of the Father.
+The most interesting example of an icon is the person of Christ Jesus, that through Him we may look upon the face of the Father.

 !!! quote "John 14:9"